PostgREST/postgrest/schema_cache.rst

     "message": "Could not find the api.plus_one(num) function in the schema cache" }

-See the section :ref:`schema_reloading` to solve this issue.
+Here, PostgREST tries to find the function on the stale schema to no avail.
+See :ref:`schema_reloading` and :ref:`auto_schema_reloading` to solve this issue.

 .. _schema_reloading: